devDucks/astroarch/README.md

 # How to enable bluetooth
 By default there are no packages to enabling bluetooth, to install them and enabling bluetooth functionalities run the following command `bluetooth_on`, this command will install the BT packages and enable the bluetooth daemon to run automatically at boot.
 If you want to disable bluetooth daemon autostart just run `bluetooth_off` and if you want to remove it run `bluetooth_remove`

+# Where to find more packages?
+If you want to install more packages you should look what is available here https://archlinuxarm.org/packages - if you find the package there you can easily install it running `sudo pacman -S PACKAGE_NAME`.

+If the package you are looking for is not there you may additionally have a look at the AUR https://aur.archlinux.org/ - AUR is a list of packages mantained by the community, they are not ready to be installed so they can't be installed with pacman but instead you need `paru` (already installed on AstroArch), if you find your package on the AUR run `paru -S PACKAGE_NAME` it will ask you for a review (confirm it) and then it will compile the package for you and install it.
+Please be patient, some packages are just huges and it may take some time to compile on lower hardware like the raspberry.

+What if your package is not in the AUR or the offcial ArchLinux repository?
+Please let me know, it is not hard to package stuff for ArchLinux and in fact I already do it for few things, I can take a look at the source and if possible I will try to package it for Arch so that you may be able to install it using pacman.

 # Reporting issues
 AstroArch is actually in a stable state, however, should you find any issue please report them here https://github.com/MattBlack85/astroarch/issues this will help me tracking them and ship a fix for them